Breastfeeding Basics: Getting Started

 Below are other common positions for breastfeeding.
 Find what seems natural and comfortable to both you and your baby.

-- Side sitting (football hold): you and baby are sitting up; baby sits facing you with his legs under your arm; your hand supports baby’s back and neck.
-This position is comfortable after cesarean delivery because baby’s weight is away from the incision.
+You and baby are sitting up; baby sits facing you with his legs under your arm; your hand supports baby’s back and neck.
+This position is comfortable after cesarean delivery because the baby’s weight is away from the incision.
 Sleepy babies may stay awake and feed better in this more upright position.